Project Summary: Hormone-Sparing Sterilization

 For Pet Owners

 - Consult with a veterinarian who is familiar with the health issues related to spay/neuter and familiar with hormone-sparing options.
 Each dog and family is different, and having an expert consultation on the best method of sterilizing your dog is important.
-Be courteous and be prepared to pay for a phone consultation — do not expect busy veterinarians to be able to spend a great deal of time answering questions from non-clients.

 - To find a provider you can search the Veterinary Directory or check the information at the Ovary Sparing Spay and Vasectomy Info Facebook Group.
 If you cannot find a provider nearby, you could pass along the information on this website to your own veterinarian and ask if he or she can provide the procedure.
 Direct him or her to the information on this website and email us at email@example.com if additional assistance/advice is required.